fbpx

 Malaysia is famous globally for its cultural diversity and multiracial harmony.
 No state exemplifies this more than the East Malaysian state of Sarawak.
 Comprising of more than 40 sub-ethnic groups, all living in complete unison and harmony with each other.

-Given that each of these sub-ethnics have their very own unique culture, lifestyle and language, you’d be really surprised to know of Sarawak’s official language.
+Given that each of these sub-ethnics has its very own unique culture, lifestyle and language, you’d be really surprised to know of Sarawak’s official language.

 Img 20190503 224209

-Yes, of course, like all other states in Malaysia, Sarawak does adopt Bahasa Malaysia as the official language.
-However, did you know that English is still recognized by the Sarawak State Government as its official language?
+Yes, of course, like all other states in Malaysia, Bahasa Melayu is the state’s official language.
+However, did you know that English is still recognised by the Sarawak State Government as its official language?

 Img 20190503 223835